fasilasathar/linked-list/README.md

 ---

-Team Workflow — Single Linked List Project
+ Team Workflow — Single Linked List Project Development Strategy

-Branching Strategy

-The team used a function-based branching model where each major linked list operation was developed on its own branch.
-Branches were named using the format:

-linkedlist/<function-name>
+The team adopted a modular development approach, where each contributor focused on an isolated module (e.g., insertion, deletion, traversal).
+This allowed parallel development and reduced merge conflicts.

+Branches were named to reflect both the feature and contributor for better traceability:

+feature/<function>-<name>

 Examples:

-linkedlist/insert-at-beginning

-linkedlist/delete-node

-linkedlist/reverse

-linkedlist/display

-This made it easy to track contributions and isolate changes by functionality.

-Task Distribution

-Each team member was assigned one or more linked list functions to implement or optimize, such as:

-Node creation

-Insertion (at beginning, middle, end)

-Deletion (by value, position)

-Search

-Reverse

-Display

-Length calculation

-Contribution Process

-Pull the latest changes from the main branch.

-Create a new branch for the assigned function:

-git checkout -b linkedlist/<function-name>

-Implement and test the function locally.

-Commit the changes with a clear message:

-git commit -m "Implemented <function-name> for Single Linked List"

-Push the branch to the remote repository.

-Create a Pull Request (PR) to merge into main.

-Request peer review and resolve any conflicts or feedback.

-Once approved, merge the PR into the main branch.

-Testing and Integration

-All functions were tested individually.

-After merging, the integrated linked list was tested as a whole.

-Edge cases (e.g. deleting from an empty list, inserting into an empty list) were considered.
+feature/insert-middle-mariya

+feature/display-fasila

+feature/delete-value-devanandha

+feature/search-sara

+This naming convention ensured better accountability and simplified PR tracking.

+ Task Allocation

+Tasks were divided based on core functionalities of singly linked lists, with some members also handling cross-functional responsibilities:

+Node management & memory allocation

+Insertion operations (beginning, specific position, end)

+Deletion operations (by value, by position)

+Traversal and display

+Reversing the list

+Search functionality

+Calculating list length

+Code cleanup and error handling

+In addition, team roles included documentation, code review, and GitHub workflow coordination.

+ Contribution Workflow

+To ensure consistency and smooth collaboration, the following Git-based workflow was followed:

+Sync with the main branch:

+git pull origin main

+Create a new feature branch:

+git checkout -b feature/<function>-<your-name>

+Implement and test the assigned module locally.

+Commit with a descriptive message:

+git commit -m "Add <function> functionality to linked list"

+Push the branch to GitHub:

+git push origin feature/<function>-<your-name>

+Open a Pull Request (PR) and assign reviewers.

+Collaborate on code reviews, address feedback, and resolve conflicts.

+Once approved, the branch was merged into main.

+ Testing & Validation

+Each function was unit-tested independently for correctness.

+Post-merge, the entire linked list program was tested as an integrated system.

+Special attention was given to edge cases such as:

+Inserting into an empty list

+Deleting the only node

+Searching for non-existent values

+Memory management and pointer safety were verified to prevent leaks and crashes.

 ##  Figma Diagram